-Please note Dr. Davis is interested in taking students in the fall.
+Please note Dr. Davis is interested in taking students for Fall 2017

 Areas of expertise/research interests

 - The early/developmental origins of health and disease

 - Stress and stress hormones during pregnancy, infancy and childhood

 - Fetal, infant, child and adolescent brain development

 - Individual differences in development of HPA axis regulation